MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 this control with are as follows: formatted string (XML) or binary types.

 >[!NOTE]
-In this release of FIM 2010, there is no indication of the upload progress or status.
+In this release of MIM 2016, there is no indication of the upload progress or status.
 When the file is uploaded to the local data source, the text box is cleared.

 Properties: